-Figure 2.1 indicates that Shoreline has a lower percentage of individuals ages 0 to 34 years, and a slightly higher percentage of individuals 35 and older than the rest of the state and the nation as a whole.
+Figure 2.1 indicates that Shoreline has a lower percentage of individuals age 0 to 34 years, and a slightly higher percentage of individuals 35 and older than the rest of the state and the nation as a whole.

-Under 5 years (4.9%) - This group represents those who are eligible to use preschool and tot recreation programs and facilities.
+Under 5 years (4.9%) - Eligible to use preschool and tot recreation programs and facilities.

-5 to 14 years (11.7%) - This group represents current youth program participants.
-15 to 24 years (11%) - This group represents teen/young adult program participants, and those who may be moving out of the youth recreation programs and into adult programs.
-25 years to 34 years (12%) - This group represents those involved in adult recreation programming.
-They may have children who are involved in preschool and youth programs.
-35 to 54 years (33.4%) - This group represents participants in a wide range of adult programming and park facilities.
-They may have children who are involved in preschool and youth programs or they may be empty nesters.
+5 to 14 years (11.7%) - Potential youth program participants.

+15 to 24 years (11%) - Potential teen/young adult/adult program participants.

+25 years to 34 years (12%) - Eligible for adult recreation programming.
+Some may have children involved in preschool and youth programs.

-55 years plus (26.9%) - This group represents older adults who may participate in a wide variety of programming alternatives.
-They may be approaching retirement or already retired, have children who are involved in program offerings, and some may have grandchildren.
+35 to 54 years (33.4%) -Adults who may have children involved in preschool and youth programs or they may be empty nesters.
+They may participate in a wide range of adult programming.
+55 years plus (26.9%) -Older adults who may participate in a wide variety of programming alternatives.
+They may be approaching retirement or already retired, have children who are involved in program offerings and some may have grandchildren.
 This group also ranges from very healthy, active seniors to those with significant physical restrictions.